 Retail Banking offers a broad range of financial products and services to consumers and small businesses.
-Loan and lease products offered include residential and commercial mortgage loans, home equity lines of credit, automobile loans and leases, personal lines of credit, installment loans and small business loans and leases.
+Loan and lease products offered include residential and commercial mortgage loans, home equity lines of credit and loans, automobile loans and leases, secured and unsecured lines of credit, installment loans and small business loans and leases.
 Deposit products offered include checking, savings and time deposit accounts.
 Retail Banking also offers wealth management services.
 Products and services from Retail Banking are delivered to customers through 54 banking locations throughout the State of Hawaii, Guam and Saipan.